zilliztech/zdoc/docs/tutorials/data/data-import-export/data-import/data-import-zero-to-hero.md

 <Admonition type="info" icon="📘" title="Notes">

 <p>The <strong>object_url</strong> should be a valid URL to a file or folder in the remote bucket.
 In the code provided, the <strong>format()</strong> method is used to combine the bucket name and the data path returned by the writer to create a valid object URL.</p>
 <p>If the data and target collection are hosted by AWS, the object URL should be similar to <strong>s3://remote-bucket/file-path</strong>.
-For applicable URI to prefix the data path returned by the writer, please refer to <a href="./prepare-source-data">Prepare Source Data</a>.</p>
+For applicable URI to prefix the data path returned by the writer, please refer to <a href="./data-import-storage-options">Storage Options</a>.</p>

 </Admonition>